-As a criminal defense attorney located in North Charleston, South Carolina, I know that cyberbullying has become a nationwide epidemic.
+As a criminal defense attorney in Charleston, SC, I know that cyberbullying has become a nationwide epidemic.
 Bullying is no longer confined to picking on peers and passing salacious notes in class; bully has now taken on a digital form that can potentially become life-threatening to the victim.
 Bullies have been around forever, but the internet has given them a new platform for their harassment.
 In a recent survey, bullies sited the following reasons for their actions:

 - it makes them feel stronger, smarter, or better than the person bullied